-Ben Aldous and Heather Major from the group are also part of the International Association of Mission Studies Europe Board and involved in organising a conference based in Cluj-Nacopa, Romania, 8th-12th September 2023.
+Heather Major (chair) from the group are also part of the International Association of Mission Studies Europe Board.
+Nigel Rooms is the treasurer for the International Association of Mission Studies globally.

-The network consists of theological educators and missiologist from a variety of church traditions:
+The network consists of theological educators and missiologists from a variety of church traditions:

 - Tim Davy (All Nations)

 - Israel Olofinjana (Evangelical Alliance/Centre for Missionaries from the Majority World)